Have you been to small towns or do you currently live in one? Are you looking for some small town business ideas to help you thrive in your community?

 4. Graphic Design ($65K/Year)

-Graphic design is another great small-town business idea for those who are creative and have a knack for design.
+Graphic design is another great small-town idea for those who are creative and have a knack for design.

 Graphic designers help businesses create logos, brochures, business cards, websites, and other marketing materials.